 1. Digital Experience– Traditional companies can enhance their services with digital services.
 A good business-to-consumer example is Lego’s Digital Designer , a computer program that enables children to build and design.
 A Dutch example is Albert Heijn, which also applies more and more digital elements in its marketing.
 Consider, for instance, the dinosaur pictures craze last year, allowing children to scan the pictures and with virtual reality glasses have the dinosaurs play a role in their daily lives.

 2. Digital Production Process– In the automotive industry we see a shift from standardization to personalization.
 The production process is no longer as firmly fixed as before.
-After having ordered a black car, a customer can still change his mind and decide that it should be a red one, because his wife prefers red.
+After having ordered a black car, a customer can still change his mind and decide that it should be a red one.
 The manufacturer gives the consumer the opportunity to follow the production process through a sort of track and trace process and alerts the customers at certain stages.
 Do you still want a black car?
 You can still change your mind and choose a red or a white car.

 3. Digital Ecosystem– Digitization is not something you do on your own, but by engaging in partnerships with companies that have in-house expertise.
 A transport company that wants to open a retail shop does not have do this all by itself.
 This also includes collaborations involving social media to push products or to engage in partnerships with industry partners to jointly go to the market.
 An example is the car manufacturer Nissan, that works together with software supplier Maps Traffic.
 Without the fastest updates of the map, the car will still not move, in short, Nissan needs Maps Traffic.